 Of the graphic collections, there are a whole number of fourteen thousand Italian baroque graphics represented.
 Works from Europe, Persia/Iran, and Japan are on display in the museum.

-Art collections in the museum also include such artworks from the Gothic, Baroque, Renaissance, the time of Goethe, the nineteenth and twentieth-century collections.
+Art collections in the museum also include artworks from the Gothic, Baroque, Renaissance, the time of Goethe, and the nineteenth and twentieth-century collections.

 See Related: Best Things to do in Wolfsburg, Germany